-However, sometimes, due to various reasons, if the connection between the browser and the web server is unable to be established, an error message will appear, stating ‘Err_connection_reset’.
+The browser will start receiving the website content and it will also be started reflecting on your screen.
+But, sometimes, if the connection between the browser and the web server is unable to be established due to some reason, an error message will appear stating “Err_connection_reset”

 Whatever the reason is, if you are able to figure out the exact cause of triggering the Err_connection_reset error.
 You will be also able to fix it immediately.